 When stink bug damage or stink bugs are seen while scouting, check infested areas with a beat sheet by shaking plants and reporting the number of stink bugs found per 6-row feet.
 Medium-sized bolls can also be checked for symptoms of internal feeding injury.
-See the latest copy of MP-144 for additional sampling and control tactics.
+See the latest copy of MP144: Insecticide Recommendations for Arkansas for additional sampling and control tactics.

 Thrips are very small insects that may be seen if the plant is shaken onto a white cloth.

 Thrips feed on the tender plant foliage of cotton.
 The eggs are laid on plant tissue or may be inserted into slits.
 Eggs, nymphs, and adults are found together throughout the summer.
 Average time to complete life cycle is two weeks.
 This results in several generations per year.